holochain/docs-pages/src/resources/first-happ.md

 how it relates to the Holochain engine?

-how it relatets to a Holochain DNA? and Zome?
+how it relates to a Holochain DNA? and Zome?

 how do you use it in your project?
 Cargo.toml